mlzski/RNA-seq/README.md

 2) Trimming (using Trimmomatic)
 3) Quality control on trimmed fastq files (using FastQC)
 4) Read alignment (using STAR, bowtie2 can be worth trying out)
-5) BAM manipulation (using samtools) [TO BE IMPLEMENTED]
+5) BAM manipulation [indexing] (using samtools)
+6) TO BE COMPLETED (using Picard Tools)
-6) Obtain read counts (using Cufflinks or featureCounts)
+7) Obtain read counts (using Cufflinks or featureCounts)

-**NOTICE:** Cufflinks turned out to be dedicatedfor transcript discovery, therefore a new software "featureCounts" was proposed
+**NOTICE:** Cufflinks turned out to be dedicated for transcript discovery, therefore a new software "featureCounts" was proposed

 ## Download